 A: Yes.
-All OIE staff are mandatory reporters and refer all reports of sexual assault and relationship violence to the MSU Police.
-It is then the victim's decision whether or not to pursue a criminal investigation with the police.
+OIE staff are mandatory reporters and refer all reports of sexual assault and relationship violence to the MSU Police.
+It is then the individual's decision whether or not to participate in a criminal investigation with the police.
 Although OIE staff are mandatory reporters, faculty and staff are responsible for reporting incidents directly to MSU Police.

-Q: How quickly will OIE contact the victim after a report is made?
+Q: How quickly will OIE contact the individual after a report is made?

-A: OIE will contact the victim through the student or employee's university email account within two business days after receiving the report.
+A: OIE will contact the individual through the student or employee's university email account within two business days after receiving the report.

-Q: Will OIE or MSU Police notify the victim's parents?
+Q: Will OIE or MSU Police notify the individual's parents?